usadellab/gfftk/README.md

 $: make gfftk
 ```

-This should compile a `gfftk` executable.
+This should compile a `gfftk` executable in the directory build.
+This executable
+can be moved into any directory.

 ## Examples

+- Assuming you are in `gfftk/build`

 ```bash
 $: ./gfftk